ComposableFi/emulated-light-client/solana/restaking/README.md

 - Oracle interface is yet to be added to fetch the current price of staked tokens as well as the governance token in the `Guest Blockchain`.

+- Users who have deposited before the `guest chain` is initialized can choose the validator in one of three ways(Yet to be implemented):
+  - Choose a validator randomly
+  - Choose a validator from the list of top 10 validators chosen by us
+  - Choose a particular validator.